 Richard Rogers is the anchor for News 12 at 5, 6 & 11 o'clock.
 He's been a member of the News 12 Team since October 1993 and has been in TV news since 1981.

-Before coming to News 12, Richard worked as a news anchor at WTLV-TV in Jacksonville, Fla., WWAY-TV in Wilmington, N.C., and WTOC-TV and WSAV-TV in Savannah, Ga.
+Richard is a Georgia native who grew up grew up on the coast in Brunswick.
+Before coming to News 12, he worked as a news anchor at WTLV-TV in Jacksonville, Fla., WWAY-TV in Wilmington, N.C., and WTOC-TV and WSAV-TV in Savannah, Ga.

 Richard has won a number of awards over the years.
-He was named Best Anchor by the Georgia Associated Press in 2012 and won a GABBY from the Georgia Association of Broadcasters for Best TV Personality in 2013.
+He was named Best Anchor by the Georgia Associated Press in 2012 and won a GABBY from the Georgia Association of Broadcasters for Best TV Personality in 2014.
 Richard's awards include a GABBY for his tour of the James Brown Estate and AP awards for "Best Newscast," "Best Feature" and "Best Series."
-Richard has been voted "Best TV Personality" by readers of Columbia County Magazine and Best Of Augusta.
+Richard has been voted Best Of Augusta and "Best TV Personality" by readers of Columbia County Magazine.

 Richard is a member of North Augusta's First Baptist Church and the Augusta Rotary Club.
-He's a volunteer for local schools and community organizations including United Way, The Alzheimer's Association and Special Olympics.
-He's also a drummer who's performed with the Augusta Amusements Big Band, Symphony Orchestra Augusta and News 12's in-house band "Breaking News."
-He has also worked as a narrator for the symphony.
+He's a volunteer reader for local schools and community organizations including United Way, The Alzheimer's Association, The Lydia Project and Special Olympics.
+He's also a drummer who's performed with the Augusta Amusements Big Band, and News 12's in-house band "Breaking News."
+He has also volunteered as a narrator for Symphony Orchestra Augusta and the Savannah River Winds.

 Richard graduated with honors from Truett McConnel College in Cleveland, Ga., and Georgia Southern University in Statesboro, Ga.
 He's the founding chairman of the Broadcast Advisory Board at GSU.
 In 2005 he was named Distinguished Alumnus for the College of Liberal Arts and Social Sciences.

-He met his wife, Jill, when they were both working at WTOC-TV in Savannah, Ga.
-She's a former news anchor and weather forecaster and now a full-time mom to their two teenagers.
-When Richard isn't spending time with his family or playing his vintage Ludwig drum-set, he likes to listen to music, play golf and hang out on the Georgia coast.
+He met his wife, Jill, when they were both on the air at WTOC-TV in Savannah, Ga.
+She's a former news anchor and weather forecaster and now a full-time mom.
+When Richard isn't spending time with his family or playing the drums, he likes to listen to music (preferably on vinyl) , play golf and hang out on the Georgia coast.